MarioGuyWasTakenAgain/scratch-gui/README.md

 # scratch-gui
 #### Scratch GUI is a set of React components that comprise the interface for creating and running Scratch 3.0 projects
+#### It's also even optimized, Since Scratch's lag can be annoying sometimes.

+EVERYTHING UNDER HERE IS NOT WRITTEN BY ME, ITS BY THE CREATOR WHO MADE THIS

 ## Installation
 This requires you to have Git and Node.js installed.